 Cassiopeia's stars form an easily recognisable W-or-M shape as they move around the night skies' northern Pole through the year.
-What impresses is the clear constellations which are that stands out so strikingly against neighbouring constellations, which are much fainter by comparison.
+What impresses is the clear constellation image that stands out so strikingly against neighbouring constellations, which are much fainter by comparison.